keenanromain/AWS-SAA-C02-Study-Guide/README.md

 - Read replicas are supported for all six flavors of DB on top of RDS.
 - Each Read Replica will have its own DNS endpoint.
 - Automated backups must be enabled in order to use read replicas.
 - You can have read replicas with Multi-AZ turned on or have the read replica in an entirely separate region.
-You can have even have read replicas of read replicas, but watch out for latency (e.g.m an update in the primary DB may lag in replicating data twice, so users could hypothetically access stale data if their read requests to the replica is faster than the data replication.)
+You can have even have read replicas of read replicas, but watch out for latency or replication lag.
+The caveat for Read Replicas is that they are subject to small amounts of replication lag.
+This is because they might be missing some of the latest transactions as they are not updated as quickly as primaries.
+Application designers need to consider which queries have tolerance to slightly stale data.
+Those queries should be executed on the read replica, while those demanding completely up-to-date data should run on the primary node.

 ### RDS Backups
-- When it comes to RDS, there are two kinds of backups: *automated backups* and *database snapshots*.
+- When it comes to RDS, there are two kinds of backups:
+  - automated backups
+  - database snapshots
 - **Automated backups** allow you to recover your database to any point in time within a retention period (between one and 35 days).
 Automated backups will take a full daily snapshot and will also store transaction logs throughout the day.
 When you perform a DB recovery, RDS will first choose the most recent daily backup and apply the relevant transaction logs from that day.
 Within the set retention period, this gives you the ability to do a point in time recovery down to the precise second.
 Automated backups are enabled by default.
 The backup data is stored freely up to the size of your actual database (so for every GB saved in RDS, that same amount will freely be stored in S3 up until the GB limit of the DB).
 Backups are taken within a defined window so latency might go up as storage I/O is suspended in order for the data to be backed up.
 - **DB snapshots** are done manually by the administrator.
 A key different from automated backups is that they are retained even after the original RDS instance is terminated.
 With automated backups, the backed up data in S3 is wiped clean along with the RDS engine.
 This is why you are asked if you want to take a final snapshot of your DB when you go to delete it.
 - When you go to restore a DB via automated backups or DB snapshots, the result is the provisioning of an entirely new RDS instance with its own DB endpoint in order to be reached.

-### RDS Encryption
+### RDS Security
+- You can authenticate to your DB instance using IAM database authentication.
+IAM database authentication works with MySQL and PostgreSQL.
+With this authentication method, you don't need to use a password when you connect to a DB instance.
+Instead, you use an authentication token.
+- An authentication token is a unique string that Amazon RDS generates on request.
+Authentication tokens have a lifetime of 15 minutes.
+You don't need to store user credentials in the database because authentication is managed externally using IAM.
+- IAM database authentication provides the following benefits:
+  - Network traffic to and from the database is encrypted using Secure Sockets Layer (SSL).
+  - You can use IAM to centrally manage access to your database resources, instead of managing access individually on each DB instance.
+  - For applications running on Amazon EC2, you can use profile credentials specific to your EC2 instance to access your database instead of a password, for greater security
 - Encryption at rest is supported for all six flavors of DB for RDS.
 Encryption is done using the AWS KMS service.
 Once the RDS instance is encryption enabled, the data in the DB becomes encrypted as well as all backups (automated or snapshots) and read replicas.
+- After your data is encrypted, Amazon RDS handles authentication of access and decryption of your data transparently with a minimal impact on performance.
+You don't need to modify your database client applications to use encryption.
+- Amazon RDS encryption is currently available for all database engines and storage types.
+However, you need to ensure that the underlying instance type supports DB encryption.
+- You can only enable encryption for an Amazon RDS DB instance when you create it, not after the DB instance is created and DB instances that are encrypted can't be modified to disable encryption.

+### RDS Enhanced Monitoring
+- RDS comes with an Enhanced Monitoring feature.
+Amazon RDS provides metrics in real time for the operating system (OS) that your DB instance runs on.
+You can view the metrics for your DB instance using the console, or consume the Enhanced Monitoring JSON output from CloudWatch Logs in a monitoring system of your choice.
+- By default, Enhanced Monitoring metrics are stored in the CloudWatch Logs for 30 days.
+To modify the amount of time the metrics are stored in the CloudWatch Logs, change the retention for the RDSOSMetrics log group in the CloudWatch console.
+- Take note that there are key differences between CloudWatch and Enhanced Monitoring Metrics.
+CloudWatch gathers metrics about CPU utilization from the hypervisor for a DB instance, and Enhanced Monitoring gathers its metrics from an agent on the instance.
+As a result, you might find differences between the measurements, because the hypervisor layer performs a small amount of work that can be picked up and interpreted as part of the metric.

 ## Aurora